What should I know before buying a property in France?

 When you take ownership, you will be responsible for paying for any work that is subsequently considered and chosen.

 Act de Vente (deed of sale)

-After checking up the selected house and ensure that everything is good and it’s worth your investment…
+After checking up on the selected house and ensuring that everything is good and it’s worth your investment…

 You have a cooling-off period of up to 14 days that the seller must offer you if you want to change your mind

-After the day colling-off period, you have to frame your agreement with the seller.
+After the day cooling-off period, you have to frame your agreement with the seller.

 This paper agreement allows you to define a legal framework.
 It establishes a climate of trust and quickly leads to a purchase price agreement.

-The buyer and the seller must be clear and fully agreed about the conditional clauses in their purchase agreement which is basically a conditional contract
+The buyer and the seller must be clear and fully agree on the conditional clauses in their purchase agreement which is basically a conditional contract

 The wishes of both parties are subordinate to certain legal requirements, and the need to frame the negotiations and keep a chronological record of the agreements in good faith.